EpfeiferNutri/PrediRes/vOTUs/vOTU_infos.md

-**Nucleotide and protein fasta sequences of the vOTUs can be retrieved from a zenodo repository: `10.5281/zenodo.14758483`**
+**Nucleotide and protein fasta sequences of the vOTUs are placed in a zenodo repository: `10.5281/zenodo.14758483`**

 * Link to the repository: